In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Let’s say the aged domain was a site about “weight loss” specifically, then use this as an affiliate site for products like weight loss supplements for maximum results.

 ● Closely related niche (Recommended)

-If the expired domain was about “fitness” in general, and it has branded and naked URLs then you can still go on promoting weight loss supplements here.
+If the aged domain was about “fitness” in general, and it has branded and naked URLs then you can still go on promoting weight loss supplements here.
 Branded and naked anchors shows that the site has no specific topic links and will still work even if you change the topic from fitness to weight loss.

 ● Non-relevant niche (Not recommended)